rackerlabs/support-how-to/content/how-to/rackspace-email/dns-record-definitions/index.md

 **Note**: Email hosts might ask for multiple MX record entries.
 These examples are actually the MX records for Rackspace Cloud Office.
-We require two records entries, in case the first MX server experiences a disruption.
-This is a redundancy to ensure you still receive your email.
+We require two records entries in case the first MX server experiences a disruption.
+This redundancy ensures you still receive your email.

 #### CNAME record